0xchase/modality/readme.md

 export PYTHONPATH=~/.local/share/radare2/r2pm/git/modality/:~/.local/share/radare2/r2pm/git/modality/src:
 ```

+The tool has only been tested on Ubuntu 20.04 (so far).
 If you have installation issues feel free to create a git issue.

 ---